italian-brainrot/jules-experiments/README.md

     ...
 ```

-- When comparing training routines, tune learning rate for a fair comparison
+- When comparing training routines, it is important to compare them fairly by tuning the learning rate.
+Use grid search for expensive routines and optuna for ones that are fast to evaluate.